ghana04/blog/drafts/prayer-research/01-matthew.md

 - **To whom**: Our Heavenly Father
 - **Where**: In the secret place where no one knows we are praying.
-- **Beneficiaries**: Unspecified, but ultimately also the believer who is prayer.
+- **Beneficiaries**: Unspecified, but ultimately also the believer who is praying.

 ## Matthew 6:9-13 | Our Father